aadarsh-ram/delta-inductions/task1/README.md

-## Summary
+## Task 1 Summary

-This is the repo for the "Omega Bank Server Setup" task for Delta SysAd Inductions 2022.
+This is the folder for task 1 of "Omega Bank Server Setup" for Delta SysAd Inductions 2022.

 Run ```./aliasgen.sh``` for setting aliases in your ~/.bashrc profile.

-The [genUser.sh](./genUser.sh) and [permit.sh](/permit.sh) files must be first executed for generating users and granting appropriate permissions.
+The [genUser.sh](./genUser.sh) and [permit.sh](./permit.sh) files must be first executed for generating users and granting appropriate permissions.

+Other scripts have to be executed as per their use case.

 The file structure after execution [genUser.sh](./genUser.sh) will be:
 ```